-Beach Foraging In The PNW (From Seaweed To Sand Fleas)
+Beach Foraging In The PNW (From Sand Fleas To Seaweed)

 Before I begin, I should point out that you will likely need a state permit for most of the creatures listed here.
 It’s best to check the state’s website to see permit requirements, how many you can take per day, and which locations are legal.

-11 Edible Beach Finds In Washington & Oregon
+11 Edible Beach Finds Foraged In Washington & Oregon

 1. Sand Fleas